 You can think of Lightroom presets as filters.
-They change the colors and other exposure settings of your image for creative effects.
+They change your image’s colors and other exposure settings for creative effects.

-Lightroom presets create a mood that further improves your portraits.
+Lightroom presets create a mood to further improve your portraits.
 Not to mention that they give your images a coherent look.

 So what’s the catch?
 A lot of photographers share them to help market their name.
-Meanwhile, others use them to introduce you to paid versions that are better.
+Meanwhile, others use them to introduce you to paid versions.

 This preset package creates a soft glow on the skin without changing the skin tone.
-At the same time, it makes the colours in the images look vibrant.
+At the same time, it makes the colors in the images look vibrant.

 PresetLove’s Warm Cinematic is the best option for photographers who love that moody look in some movies.

 Warm Cinematic deepens the shadows and creates beautiful contrasts.
-It also uses a warmer colour temperature to produce a sunny atmosphere in your images.
+It also uses a warmer color temperature to produce a sunny atmosphere in your images.

 This preset is perfect for photos with bright lighting.
 Using it on dimly lit images may produce dark and grainy results.
-Furthermore, it tends to make some pictures look muddy.
-But thankfully, you can easily fix all these issues with a few adjustments.
+So it tends to make some pictures look muddy.
+But you can easily fix all these issues with a few adjustments.

 People like to use the term “professional” a lot these days to make their products seem legitimate.
 But more often than not, many of them fail to deliver quality results.

-Thankfully, Creative Tacos really meant what they said about their 10 free professional presets.
-Each variation delivers quality tones and realistic effects that real professionals deserve and love.
+Thankfully, Creativetacos means what it says about its 10 free professional presets.
+Each variation delivers quality tones and realistic effects that true professionals deserve and love.

-The collection gives you a variety of choices from adding a soft look to creating realistic film effects.
-And each option produces vivid colors and beautiful contrasts that don’t scream “it’s a filter!”
+The collection gives you various choices, from adding a soft look to creating realistic film effects.
+And each option produces vivid colors and beautiful contrasts that don’t scream, “It’s a filter!”

-Needless to say, this collection of free presets is definitely one of my favourites!
+This collection of free presets is definitely one of my favorites!

-If the colours in your images always look dull, Creative Presets’ Ultra Pop needs to be in your preset collection.
+If the colors in your images always look dull, Creative Presets’ Ultra Pop must be in your preset collection.

-Surprisingly, this collection of eye-candy presets now sell for $29 on Creative Presets’ website.
-But you can still get a free version at Pixelbuddha which we linked above.
+Surprisingly, this collection of eye-candy presets now sells for $29 on Creative Presets’ website.
+But you can still get a free version at Pixel Buddha, which we linked above.

 You may have to tweak your contrast and other exposure levels every once in a while.
 But for the most part, Ultra Pop renders colors accurately.

-This free lightroom preset covers your photos in a beautiful, cool hazy look.
-We recommend to use it on portrait photos where the light is soft and warm, or neutral.
+This free Lightroom preset covers your photos in a beautiful, cool, hazy look.
+We recommend using it on portrait photos with neutral, warm, or soft light.

 You can access the free preset by submitting your email address.

-Altphotos has created a pack with 10 free Lightroom presets for portraits.
-Nine of them are color presets and one is White & Black.
+Altphotos has created a pack of 10 free Lightroom presets for portraits.
+Nine of them are color presets, and one is black and white.

 The color presets have a variety of effects.
 You can use them to either warm the colors of your portraits or cool them down.

-These free Lightroom presets also enhance the browns or the blues of your portraits.
+These free Lightroom presets also enhance your portraits’ browns or blues.
 The result creates a subtle retro look.

-A nice thing about this pack is that you can find descriptions on the website.
-This way, you will know beforehand which exact effect each preset will produce.
+A nice thing about this pack is that you can find descriptions on its website.
+This way, you know what effects each preset creates before you use them.

-And the best part?
-You can download these Lightroom presets at once (no need to use your email address).
+And the best part is you can download these Lightroom presets without needing to submit your email address.

 Warm Retro gives your portraits a soft vintage look.
 It increases both warmth and brightness and mutes the colors slightly.

-This is another one of the free lightroom presets for portraits from Presetlove.
-But it’s totally different from Warm Retro.
+This is another one of the free Lightroom presets for portraits from Presetlove.
+But it’s different from Warm Retro.